SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Health_New.md

 ---
 layout: archive
-title: "Integrated Modeling of Human Travel and Public Health"
+title: "Human Mobility, Epidemiology, and Health Disparity"
 permalink: /Health/
 author_profile: true
 ---

 During the COVID-19 pandemic, non-pharmaceutical interventions were widely employed to contain the dissemination of the virus by restricting people’s travel and physical contact.
-I have build integrated econometric, epidemiological, and simulation models to examine (causal) relations among human mobility, public policies, vaccination, and virus transmission, which are critical to policy assessment, disease outbreak prediction, and public health management.
+I focus on building integrated econometric, epidemiological, and simulation models to examine (causal) relations among human mobility, public policies, vaccination, and virus transmission, controlling for confounding effects from socioeconomic conditions.
-In the future, I intend to extend my research to a broad scope of public health scenarios such as SARS-Cov-2 variants, AIDS, and influenza.
+In the future, I intend to extend my research to a broad scope of health scenarios such as SARS-Cov-2 variants, AIDS, and influenza.

 ### <span style="color: green"> Human Mobility and Infectious Disease </span> 😷 😷 😷 🏃🏃🏃